ebidel/try-puppeteer/README.md

 ## Notes & Limitations

-- The container runs Chrome Linux, which need sto be run with the `--no-sandbox` flag:
+- The container runs Chrome Linux, which need to be run with the `--no-sandbox` flag:

   ```js
   const browser = await puppeteer.launch({args: ['--no-sandbox']});